 It can fold!
 With another accessory

-Yes, the LG V50 ThinQ also can be a foldable phone — but you need to buy an accessory.
-This second screen is like a smartphone cover case, but instead of a cover it’s an additional 6.2-inch OLED screen.
+Yes, thealso can be a foldable phone — but you need to buy an accessory.
+This second screen is like a smartphone cover case, but instead of a cover, it’s an additional 6.2-inch OLED screen.
 The secondary screen can be used independently, so you can watch a Netflix movie on one screen while messaging someone else on the other.

 As soon as the second screen is attached, an icon will appear on the V50 ThinQ’s main screen which lets you tap it to power on the secondary display, or you can use it to seamless swap between the two screens.
 There is a multi-window mode that will divide each screen in two, and some games will let you use the secondary screen as a game controller, not unlike a Nintendo 3DS (but with a touchscreen controller).

-The whole getup can be positioned to 104 or 180 degrees, and LG said you won’t need to charge the second screen as it’s powered by the V50 ThinQ.
+The whole setup can be positioned to 104 or 180 degrees, and LG said you won’t need to charge the second screen as it’s powered by the V50 ThinQ.